UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson02.rst

 As a rule, don't disable errors until you are "done" with the code, and are sure you're not going to fix them.
 They really are helpful while code is still under development.

 https://pylint.pycqa.org/en/latest/faq.html#how-to-disable-a-particular-message

+Let's look at some examples from my code:

 Naming things is hard!